2025-present · Doorpass

 What shipped

 By June 2026, the Doorpass iOS app was live in the App Store and working end to end: claim a property, install a lock, grant access, and operate the lock.
 I designed the product and the app; our CTO built it.
-The website is live, the pitch materials are in use, and the product is preparing for pilots with real estate teams.
+The website is live, and the product is preparing for pilots with real estate teams.

 08